-The PMOC reviewed the Purple Line RAMP Version 7, dated May 2016 in accordance with OP23.
-The PMOC's review, as documented in its OP23 report issued on May 27, 2016, found that RAMP Version 7 met the requirements of OP23 for the then current phase of the project and for the execution of an FFGA.
-MTA prepared an update of the RAMP in December 2017, and submitted Purple Line RAMP Version 8, dated April 18, 2018 for FTA/PMOC review.
+Purple Line RAMP Version 7, dated May 2016, was reviewed in accordance with OP23 and met the requirements of OP23 for the execution of an FFGA.
+MTA subsequently prepared an update of the RAMP, and submitted Purple Line RAMP Version 8, dated April 18, 2018 for FTA/PMOC review.
 The PMOC completed its review and issued its OP23 report dated June 2018, which required revision and resubmittal of the RAMP.
-MTA subsequently addressed the comments and submitted RAMP Version 8 in mid-August 2018.
-The PMOC review of RAMP Version 8 in accordance with OP23 continues.
+MTA subsequently addressed the comments and in mid-August 2018 submitted RAMP Version 9 and Appendices F and H in response.
+The PMOC review of the RAMP Version 9 submittals confirmed that all PMOC comments had been addressed, but a detailed OP23 review and report were deferred until the next RAMP update, which was imminent.
+On January 3, 2019, MTA submitted RAMP Version 10 dated January 2, 2019, including Appendices H and N. The PMOC completed its review in accordance with OP23 and submitted a draft OP23 report for FTA review and comment on January 31, 2019.
+After receiving FTA comments, the final OP23 report was issued on February 22, 2019.